j796160836/LINE-bot-RecipientFetcher/README.md

 	- Add your LINE bot into group
 	- Use your real account to send a message to group

-	program will print out the `groupID` in console, it will be Recipient ID, keep it safe.
+	Program will print out the `groupID` in console, it will be Recipient ID, keep it safe.

 	sample value:

 	```
 	{"type":"group","groupId":"Ce51xxxxxxxxxxxxxxxxxxxxxxxxxx6ef","userId":"U527xxxxxxxxxxxxxxxxxxxxxxxxxc0ee"}
 	```